delormev/r-db-manager/README.md

 ## Example

-After setting up your dg.conf like so:
+After setting up your db.conf like so:

 ```
 #alias:hostname:port:database:user